Eddio0141/UniTAS/features/movie.md

       - Variables inside scopes can't be accessed from the outside
       - Variables outside can be accessed from within the scopes
       - Variables on the main scope can be accessed from any scope
+    - Return
+      - Returns from method to outer
+      - Can add expression like `return EXPRESSION`
+      - Using this in main will end the movie execution

 # Low level stuff
 - Registers